Top 17 Software Developers in Turkey

 Lemi Orhan Ergin

-Lemi gained international fame in 2017 by discovering and publicly reporting a critical macOS High Sierra vulnerability – the notorious “root login” bug that allowed admin access with no password.
+Lemi gained international fame in 2017 by discovering and publicly reporting a critical macOS High Sierra vulnerability: the notorious “root login” bug that allowed admin access with no password.

 His responsible disclosure via Twitter prompted Apple to issue an emergency patch within 24 hours.
-In Turkey, Lemi is respected as a leader of the software craftsmanship movement: he co-founded the Turkish Software Craftsmanship community and mentors engineers on clean code and agile practices.
-With over 20 years in industry, including engineering leadership roles, he bridges hands-on coding with high-level perspective.
-Ergin’s mix of ethical hacking and coding best-practices advocacy continues to raise the bar for Turkey’s developer community
+In Turkey, Lemi leads the software craftsmanship movement: he co-founded the Turkish Software Craftsmanship community and mentors engineers on clean code and agile practices.

-- LinkedIn: Lemi Orhan Ergin
+- Linkedin: Lemi Orhan Ergin

 - X (Twitter): @lemiorhan